2025

 Individuals and groups:

-For many years, they have been leading workshops across the Arts that deal with fieldwork, survey, mapping, documentation and writing.
+For many years, Choules has led workshops across art and geography that deal with fieldwork, survey, mapping, documentation and writing.
 These have taken place with individuals and groups in a range of indoor and outdoor environments.
 Organisations include: Hangar (Barcelona), Museu Molí Paperer de Capellades (Barcelona); The Camden Centre (London); UAL Central St Martins (London); Royal Holloway University of London, Centre for the GeoHumanities (London); Cambridge Artworks (Cambridge); London Art Fair and Parasol unit foundation for contemporary art (London); Turner Contemporary (Margate); Ironbridge Gorge Museum Trust (Shropshire); National Portrait Gallery (London); National Maritime Museum – Royal Museums Greenwich (London); Arts Catalyst (London); Museum of London; University of Brighton; Brunei Gallery, SOAS (London); ICA (London); and the Royal Geographical Society (London).

 RGS Explore:

 Choules previously coordinated workshop activities at the Royal Geographical Society for over a decade as part of the annual Explore: expedition and fieldwork planning event, held at the Society’s headquarters in London, UK.
-Since stepping down in 2019 to focus activities in their practice, other TSOEG artists now organise the Artists in the Field workshop – more details of Explore can be found here.
+Since stepping down in 2019 to focus activities in their practice, other TSOEG artists now organise variations on the Artists in the Field workshops – more details of Explore can be found here.

 Image credit: RGS-IBG (Explore 2019)